-Every year, numerous youth share their gifts and talents in various roles to help make Youth Day a success.
+Every year, there are youth who share their gifts and talents in various roles to help make Youth Day a success.
 High school teens are invited to consider volunteering in one of the following ways:

-- Hospitality Youth who are outgoing and enjoy interacting with their peers are invited to get the crowd pumped throughout all the various locations at Youth Day with chants, signs and cheers.
+- Spirit Squad Youth who are outgoing and enjoy interacting with their peers are invited to get the crowd pumped throughout all the various locations at Youth Day with chants, signs and cheers.
 They help promote the theme and direct attention to social media.

-- Liturgical Ministries We need youth who serve within the Eucharistic Mass as cross-bearers, candle-bearers, altar servers, gift-bearers and other assisting roles to support our ritual worship.
+- Liturgical Ministries We need youth who serve within the Eucharistic Mass as cross-bearers, candle-bearers, gift-bearers, altar servers, lectors and other assisting roles to support our ritual worship.

 - Music Singers, instrumentalist and others who have a passion for performing music are invited to join a choir led by Ed Archer for liturgy.
 Instrumentalists will audition for places in the ensemble.

-- Speaking Role We are seeking youth to serve as hosts, lectors or may provide narration, storytelling, acting and other spoken word.
-Youth also have opportunities to introduce the speakers/presenters in their sessions.
+- Speaking Role We are seeking youth to serve as MCs, to provide narration, storytelling, acting and spoken word.
+These youth also have opportunities to introduce the speakers/presenters in workshop sessions.

 Final Dress Rehearsal is Wednesday, March 14 from 5 pm-9 pm (or later) at the Anaheim Convention Center.
-Youth introducing workshop speakers (workshop Emcees) are NOT required to attend the Final Dress Rehearsal.
-All other youth volunteers are required to attend.
+All youth volunteers are required to attend the Final Dress Rehearsal (except youth MCs introducing workshop speakers).